 - Ensures cleanliness and organization of ambulance, its equipment and supplies.
 Determines vehicle readiness by checking operator maintainable fluid, fuel and air pressure levels.
 Maintains familiarity with all specialized equipment.

-- Valid CPR Certification at the Healthcare Provider level
+- Valid CPR Certification at the Healthcare Provider level along with ACLS and PALS

-- Valid New York State Driver's License
+- Valid NYS Driver's License

 - High School Diploma or GED